Think-iT-Labs/edc-connector-client/README.md

 yarn add @think-it-labs/edc-connector-client
 ```

-Once installed, clients can be instanciated by construcing a `EdcConnectorClient`.
+Once installed, clients can be instantiated by constructing a `EdcConnectorClient`.

 ### With internal context